wustlcse237sp20/project-arora-dakich-kunen237project/README.md

 User stories for next iteration:
 - Error checking/exceptions.
+- Dialog boxes for all actions performed (success or failure).

 What is implemented but doesn't currently work:
 - User interface tends to crash when false/erroneous input is specified.
 Plan on implementing error checking/exceptions to deal with this.